gururaj-shriram/CIM540/README.md

-# CIM540
+# Creative Coding
-Intro to Creative Coding
+CIM 540: Intro to Creative Coding

 Hi, my name is Gururaj Shriram, or Guru for short.
 I'm a Senior majoring in Computer Science and Economics and I'm excited to learn more about creative coding!
 This is me: